medialab/minet/cookbook/scraping_dsl.md

 *Helpers*

+* **get_display_text**: function extracting the text of the given html element while attempting to render its whitespaces the same way a browser would.
 * **parse_date**: function parsing dates (even relative ones such as `53 minutes ago`) and returning them formatted as ISO datetime.
 Can take a `lang` kwarg if required.

 *Local variables*